-Some banks, brokers and other nominee record holders may be participating in the practice of "householding" proxy statements and annual reports.
-This means that only one copy of this notice and Proxy Statement may have been sent to multiple stockholders in your household.
-If you would prefer to receive separate copies of a Proxy Statement either now or in the future, please contact our transfer agent, American Stock Transfer & Trust Company, LLC, at 6201 15th Avenue Brooklyn, NY 11219, Telephone: (800) 937-5449.
+Some banks, brokers and other nominee record holders may be participating in the practice of "householding" proxy statements, notices and annual reports.
+This means that only one copy of a notice and/or proxy statement may have been sent to multiple stockholders in your household.
+If you would prefer to receive separate copies of notices and/or proxy statements either now or in the future, please contact our transfer agent, American Stock Transfer & Trust Company, LLC, at 6201 15th Avenue Brooklyn, NY 11219, Telephone: (800) 937-5449.
 Upon written request, the Company will provide a separate copy of this Proxy Statement.
-In addition, stockholders sharing an address can request delivery of a single copy of Proxy Statements if you are receiving multiple copies upon written request to our Corporate Secretary at the address stated above.
+In addition, stockholders sharing an address can request delivery of a single copy of a notice or proxy statement if you are receiving multiple copies upon written request to our Corporate Secretary at 4710 Bellaire Boulevard, Suite 210, Bellaire, Texas 77401.